Skip to content

 ctx := rq.Context()

-// extract objectId and command from request + do some validation
+// extract `objectId` and `command` from the request and perform some validation

 id := rq.ObjectId